Why a double edge razor is technically better than a cartridge based razor system

 More articles by Nick Gibbens

 Nick is a wet-shaving enthusiast and men’s grooming expert.
 He is a football fanatic and supports Arsenal for his sins.
 He also loves playing cricket, darts, rugby, badminton, tennis and squash.
 Nick, 31, has been wet shaving for five years and says he would never go back to the "awful" electric shaver.
 He loves his trusty Merkur 33c Classic far too much!!
 Follow him on Twitter @nickgibbens

-- » Ask Aaron Q/A: Is the Merkur 34c DE safety razor nickel coated?
+- » Ask Aaron Q/A: Parker Razors vs Merkur Razors: What are the differences?

 - » Ask Aaron Q/A: Beard shaping with a double edge razor

 The Shaving Shack offers a no-nonsense range of top quality wet shaving, mens grooming and mens skincare products designed for Real Men, direct to your door.